Best of London

 One of the great things about West End is that lots of the theatres have a specialized production that they keep producing for years and even decades allowing for some great production value!

 Agatha Christie’s The Mousetrap has been running for an insane 67 years nonstop!
-We chose to see Wicked at the Apollo Theatre as a matinee session (we were only in London during the day).
+We chose to see WICKED at the Apollo Theatre as a matinee session (we were only in London during the day).

 We’d seen a few musicals back home, but this was on a whole different scale in term and was a fantastic experience!

 Beyond seeing a play it is a great area to walk around.
 It is close to lots of other tourist attractions and we highly recommend it!
+This was on our London bucket list and we crossed it off!

-London EyeLondon Eye
+4. London EyeLondon Eye

-Despite not being hundreds of years old and carrying any real historical significance, the 20 years old London Eye has become synonymous with London.
-And I’d say most long-term Londoners have no idea how that happened, but it has.
+Despite not being hundreds of years old and carrying any real historical significance, the 20-year-old London Eye has become synonymous with London.

 London is my favorite city, so I’ve been on the London Eye twice, once mid-day, and the second time at night.
 Next time will be early evening because the city has this lovely glow as the sun begins to set.